A Strong Tradition Leads To Continued Growth

 Key Milestones

-1879: Franz Swaty established a company for manufacturing artificial abrasives in Vienna in Austria.
+1879: Franz Swaty established a company for producing mineral bonded abrasives

 1898: The Weiler tradition of brush making began when Joseph E. Weiler began manufacturing brushes for the jewelry industry